gdscwce/Easy-Repos-To-Contribute/README.md

 ## It's that time of the year again!
 #### The time of Hacktoberfest is upon us, and this time we're prepared.
 Find herewith a bunch of active repositories to contribute to, start with your journey of open source, whilst helping out deployed projects!
-Cool?
+Sounds Cool?
 Let's go!

 - #### <a href="https://github.com/alfhad/QuizzR-API">QuizzR API</a> - Help the maintainers get more trivia quiz questions.
 - #### <a href="https://github.com/GDSC-BSIOTR/Fly-Learn/blob/main/index.json">Fly Learn</a> - Developer Courses API.